How to update the site index (si.xml) for the Digital Mitford project

 - Save

-directory (if you haven’t been saving it there already). - Click the checkmark to refresh validation on
+si-local.xmlin thesi_Full_Stageddirectory (if you haven’t been saving it there already). - Click the checkmark to refresh validation on

-file has the distinct schema lines that ignore occupation code so you can see serious errors.)
+si-local.xmland watch the errors.
+(Be sure that thesi-local.xmlfile has the distinct schema lines that ignore occupation code so you can see serious errors.)
 Correct all serious errors revealed by validation.
 Push your changes to GitHub. - Visit TEI header on the

-(last big element in the TEI header) to add an explanation of your work to the change log there.
+si-local.xmlfile to update the<revisionDesc>(last big element in the TEI header) to add an explanation of your work to the change log there.
 Push your changes to GitHub. - Run

-file is not well-formed XML due to errors introduced in the editing process that have gone unseen.
+AlphaSort.xsl(from thexsltdirectory) to alphabetically sort the newly added entries and set a new count of all entries.
+Output the results of this XSLT assi.xmland save in the samesi_Full_Stageddirectory.
+NOTE: If the XSLT transformation does not succeed it will be because thesi-local.xmlfile is not well-formed XML due to errors introduced in the editing process that have gone unseen.
 (Sometimes this happens because the site index file is very lengthy and schema validation takes a long time to catch problems.)
 XSLT will catch such problems instantly, because it cannot run over XML that is not well formed.

 To run XSLT, you need to change to the XSLT view in oXygen, by finding and clicking on the XSLT debugger button in the top right corner.
 What you need to set is marked in the graphic below: